-Climb Credit recently teamed up with Course Report to provide eight ways you can reduce your student loan debt.
+Climb Credit recently teamed up with Course Report to provide eight ways you can reduce your coding bootcamp debt.
 From looking at your budget and making sure you don’t over-borrow to figuring out who your loan servicer is, these tips are here to help you navigate your student loan more easily and arm you with the knowledge needed to make your financing work best for you.
 Check out a quick excerpt below, and then click the link to read the full post!

 1. Start saving and budgeting before coding bootcamp